Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ## High Availability Components

-### 1. Single-Server MongoDB Replica Set Architecture (per site)
+### 1. Three-Server MongoDB Replica Set Architecture (per site)

-Each site runs a MongoDB replica set on a single server with 3 mongod processes: 1 Primary (data + operations), 1 Secondary (data replica), and 1 Arbiter (voting only, no data).
-All three instances run on port 27017.
-This provides local process-level HA, automatic elections, and quick recovery from process failures.
+Each site runs a MongoDB replica set across three separate servers: Server 1 (SOAR Primary + MongoDB Primary), Server 2 (SOAR Secondary + MongoDB Secondary), and Server 3 (Arbiter for failover voting).
+This provides distributed HA, automatic elections, and quick recovery from server failures.

 Key properties:
-- **Primary (Port 27017)**: Handles all read and write operations; replicates data to Secondary
+- **Server 1 - Primary (Port 27017)**: Runs SOAR Primary application + MongoDB Primary; handles all read and write operations; replicates data to Secondary
-- **Secondary (Port 27017)**: Maintains a copy of data; participates in elections; becomes Primary on failover
+- **Server 2 - Secondary (Port 27017)**: Runs SOAR Secondary application + MongoDB Secondary; maintains a copy of data; participates in elections; becomes Primary on failover
-- **Arbiter (Port 27017)**: Participates in elections only; does not store data; acts as tiebreaker
+- **Server 3 - Arbiter (Port 27017)**: Runs Arbiter service only; participates in elections; does not store data; acts as tiebreaker
-- Local election and failover within ~15–35 seconds
+- Distributed election and failover within ~15–35 seconds
-- **All operations (read + write) performed on Primary only**
+- **All operations (read + write) performed on Primary server only**
-- When Secondary becomes Primary, all read/write operations switch to the new Primary
+- When Secondary server becomes Primary, all read/write operations switch to the new Primary server
 - **All three MongoDB instances use port 27017**
+- **Each component runs on a separate physical/virtual machine**

 ### 2. Cross‑Site High Availability (two supported mechanisms)